imazycool/devops/play-ansible/readme.md

     - ansible_os_family/ ansible_default_ipv4
 5. register variables --> storing ouput in variable , run time variable
     - so it can be called and use for decision making / debug purpose
+    - debug is used to print the variable, debug has two options
+        - var : <variable_name> , just call the name of var and it will be printed
+        - msg : " some texts {{<variable_name>}} " --> formating of variable or static msg can be printed

 ---
 # important commands